Bourkekev/ms4-power-fitness-gym/README.md

 ### Content

-Text content for products was adapted from products from https://www.decathlon.ie/ and https://www.fitnessequipmentireland.ie
+Text content for products was adapted from products from https://www.decathlon.ie/ and https://www.fitnessequipmentireland.ie.
+Other text content was adapted from https://www.elverys.ie/, https://www.decathlon.ie/ and https://www.planetfitness.com/

 ### Media